 When selecting a college, sisters Elina ’19 and Sevil ’20 Chelebieva were determined to stay close to home – and to each other.
-This summer, however, they are worlds apart thanks to some of the many opportunities they have received at Dominican.
+This past summer, however, they were worlds apart thanks to some of the many opportunities they have received at Dominican.

-Elina, who is double majoring in Business Administration in the Barowsky School of Business and Political Science in the School of Liberal Arts and Education, is interning for a tech recruiting firm in San Francisco after initially meeting with company representatives at an on-campus job fair.
-Sevil, a Biology major in the School of Health and Natural Sciences, is working with her faculty mentor, Dr. Roland Cooper, on malaria research in Uganda.
+Elina, who is double majoring in Business Administration in the Barowsky School of Business and Political Science in the School of Liberal Arts and Education, interned for a tech recruiting firm in San Francisco after initially meeting with company representatives at an on-campus job fair.
+Sevil, a Biology major in the School of Health and Natural Sciences, was working with her faculty mentor, Dr. Roland Cooper, on malaria research in Uganda.

-“We’ve never been apart for more than a week,” says Elina.
-“It will be really weird but also really great that we have these opportunities – we are ready.”
+“We’ve never been apart for more than a week,” Elina said prior to leaving for Uganda.
+“It will be really weird, but also really great that we have these opportunities – we are ready.”